junaidaziz/ecommerce-search/README.md

 - Load product data from the SQLite database
 - Build a FlexSearch index
-- Upload the index to Vercel Blob with the exact filename
+- Save the index to `public/index.json`

 ---